-Colonial clothing, a great costume idea.
-It is so much fun to dress up.
-Costumes allow us to go back in time and have a feeling of what past eras were like, even if it is only for one night at a costume party or for Halloween.
+Colonial clothing, what a great costume idea.
+It is so much fun to dress up, costumes allow us to go back in time and have a feeling of what past eras were like, even if it is only for one night at a costume party or for Halloween.

 Simplicity Patterns have the best selection of costume patterns.
 I have many of Simplicity's patterns in my inventory and I reuse them.

 The Pioneers wore simple styles made from cotton fabric.
 This was readily available and times were hard for most pioneers coming to North America.

 Cities were built and the population grew, so access to different qualities of fabric became available.
 However, simple clothing and fashion was much more practical for every day living.

 I have made two costumes for a theatre group.
 These are pioneer dresses with aprons made from two different sewing patterns.
 You may be interested to make these for your self or for someone else at Halloween.
 Both patterns are quite easy to sew.
 I changed the dress by lowering the neckline and I made short sleeves.